top of page

 Inflation Reduction Act & Energy Efficient Home Improvement Credits FAQs

 The Inflation Reduction Act of 2022 (IRA), amended the credits for energy efficient home improvements, the IRS had provided guidance on the changes.
+These changes expired in 2025.
 Click Here to view the IRS FAQs.

 Clean Vehicle Tax Credit